Practice of Medicine

 Tail Coverage: What It Is and Who Needs It

-Whether you’re retiring from the practice of medicine or changing jobs, you won’t be leaving your risk of a medical malpractice lawsuit from your old position behind.
-A patient can sue you months or even years after you’ve stopped treating them.
-That’s where an extended reporting endorsement, or “tail” coverage, can protect you.
+Whether you’re retiring from the practice of medicine or changing jobs, you won’t be leaving your risk of a medical malpractice lawsuit behind.
+Patients can sue you months or even years after you’ve stopped treating them.

-Let’s say a physician had a claims-made policy in effect from January 1, 1997, until December 31, 2018.
+Let’s say a physician had a claims-made policy in effect from January 1, 1997, until December 31, 2020.
 The physician retires from the practice of medicine and cancels their coverage.
-In July of 2019, a former patient sues the doctor based on care received in October 2018.
+In July of 2021, a former patient sues the doctor based on care received in October 2020.
 Because the claim is made after the policy expired, it would not be covered.
-Without tail coverage, the physician would have to pay all their legal expenses and any indemnity payments or settlements out of pocket.
+Without tail coverage, the physician would have to pay all legal expenses and any indemnity payments or settlements out of pocket.

 If you are changing jobs or insurance providers but not retiring, you will need to either carry forward your current retroactive date and purchase prior acts coverage, or purchase an extended reporting endorsement.
 Both will provide the protection you need, but prior acts coverage, if available, is typically less expensive.